S^2-Transformer for Mask-Aware Hyperspectral Image Reconstruction: Conclusion

-\begin{IEEEbiography}[{ }]{Xin Yuan} (SM'16) received the BEng and MEng degrees from Xidian University, in 2007 and 2009, respectively, and the PhD from the Hong Kong Polytechnic University, in 2012.
+\begin{IEEEbiography}[{ }]{Xin Yuan} (SM'16) received the B.Eng. and M.Eng. degrees from Xidian University, in 2007 and 2009, respectively, and the Ph.D. from the Hong Kong Polytechnic University, in 2012.
 He is currently an Associate Professor at Westlake University.
 He was a video analysis and coding lead researcher at Bell Labs, Murray Hill, NJ, USA from 2015 to 2021.
-Prior to this, he was a Post-Doctoral Associate in the Department of Electrical and Computer Engineering, Duke University from 2012 to 2015.
-His research interests are computational imaging and machine learning.
-He has been the Associate Editor of {\em Pattern Recognition} (2019-), {\em International Journal of Pattern Recognition and Artificial Intelligence} (2020-) and {\em Chinese Optics Letters} (2021-).
-He led the special issue of "Deep Learning for High Dimensional Sensing" in the {\em IEEE Journal of Selected Topics in Signal Processing} in 2022. \end{IEEEbiography}
+Prior to this, he was a Postdoctoral Associate in the Department of Electrical and Computer Engineering, Duke University from 2012 to 2015.
+His research interests are in signal processing, computational imaging and machine learning.
+He has been the receiving editor of Optics and Laser Technology since 2024, the Associate Editor of IEEE Transactions on Image Processing since 2025, Pattern Recognition since 2019, International Journal of Pattern Recognition and Artificial Intelligence since 2020, Chinese Optics Letters since 2021, and Advanced Imaging since 2024.
+He led the special issue of "Deep Learning for High Dimensional Sensing" in the IEEE Journal of Selected Topics in Signal Processing in 2022.
+He has been elected as the Optica Fellow in 2025 based on the seminal contributions to snapshot compressive computational imaging. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Zhiqiang Tao} received the B.Eng. degree in software engineering from the School of Computer Software, and the M.Eng. degree in computer science from the School of Computer Science and Technology, Tianjin University, Tianjin, China, in 2012 and 2015, respectively.
 He received the Ph.D. degree from the Department of Electrical and Computer Engineering, Northeastern University, Boston MA, 2020.
 He has been a Tenure-Track Assistant Professor at the School of Information, Rochester Institute of Technology, since 2022.
 Before that, he was an Assistant Professor at the Department of Computer Science and Engineering, Santa Clara University, from 2020 to 2022.
-He has served as the Associate Editor of Neurocomputing (2022-), a reviewer for several IEEE Transactions, including TPAMI, TKDE, TNNLS, TIP, TCYB, TCSVT, TMM, and a program committee member for conferences NeurIPS, ICML, KDD, ICLR, AAAI, IJCAI, CVPR, ICCV, ECCV, CIKM, and WSDM.
-His research interests include representation learning, sequence mining, AutoML, and interpretability. \end{IEEEbiography}
+He has served as AEs of Neurocomputing (2022-) and IEEE TCSVT (2023-).
+His research interests include trustworthy machine learning, computational imaging, and large vision-language modeling. \end{IEEEbiography}